BTopcuoglu/code_review/README.md

 ### How to regenerate Figure 1
 - In Figure 1 we want to plot the generalization and prediction performances of 2 CRC models.
-- The features we use are OTU abundances.
-- The labels we predict are whether the patient has screen-relevant neoplasias or not.
 - We are comparing classification methods L1 and L2-regularized Linear Support Vector Machine.
+- The features we use in the classification models are OTU abundances.
+- The labels we predict are SRN or nomal.
+(The patient has screen-relevant neoplasias or not.)
 - We are expecting to generate a boxplot comparing the cross-validation and testing performances of both models.

-#### Log-in to your FLUX account and navigate to your TORQUE directory.
+#### 1. Log-in to your FLUX account and navigate to your TORQUE directory.

-#### Dependencies and locations
+#### 2. Dependencies and locations
 1. Load module R version 3.5.0
 2. Load module r-biomed-libs/3.5.0:
 	- We do this because Caret package is used as the wrapper for all models.